mcalec-dev/gdl-pwsh/README.md

 *gdl-pwsh* is a PowerShell script that uses *gallery-dl* to download image galleries and image hosting sites.
 The executable is currently only available to Windows.

 **P.S.
-Most of this file was copied from gallery-dl, if you want to see the official documentation check [here](https://github.com/mikf/gallery-dl/blob/master/docs/index.md)**
+Most of this file was copied from gallery-dl, if you want to see the official documentation check [here](https://github.com/mikf/gallery-dl/blob/master/docs/index.md).**

 ## Dependencies

+### Required

 - [gallery-dl](https://github.com/mikf/gallery-dl/tree/master?tab=readme-ov-file#installation)
 - [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) 7.5+ (or Windows PowerShell)